 Description - Our Pet turf has been designed to sustain superior resilience and durability.
-Featuring realistic colors, this pet-friendly artificial grass feels friendly on the most sensitive of paws and requires little to no maintenance.
-This rolled turf features a short pile height which aids in drainage helping to create sanitary, sterile environment that is insect free.
-Pet fake grass is UV stable and is heat and frost resistant making it great for any outdoor application.
+Featuring realistic colors, this pet-friendly artificial grass feels friendly on the most sensitive of paws and requires little maintenance.
+This rolled turf features a short pile height which aids in drainage to create a sanitary, sterile environment that is insect-free.
+Pet artificial grass is UV stable and is heat and frost resistant making it great for any outdoor application.
 These rolls are backed by a 15-year warranty and are made right here in the USA.

-Recommended Uses – Pet artificial grass for pets is perfect for any outdoor or indoor application and can be found used as landscape turf, doggy day care turf and much more.
+Recommended Uses – Pet Turf Rolls are perfect for any outdoor or indoor application and can be used as landscape turf, doggy daycare turf, and much more.

 Turf rolls are very easy to clean and maintain.
 Maintenance for these interlocking tiles typically includes the following:

-- Periodic sweeping of loose dirt, dust, and debris may be necessary to keep the flooring surface clean.
+- Periodic raking with a plastic rake to remove leaves and other debris to keep the flooring surface clean.

 - For stains and blemishes, clean the rolls with a warm water solution of household detergent and water.
 Never use bleach.

 - For animal urine, use a mixture of white distilled vinegar in an equal amount of water.
 Make sure to flush thoroughly and vacuum any excess solution.

 - For chewing gum, the use of dry ice or refrigerant packets may be necessary to remove gum from the flooring surface.

 - If your turf becomes matted, brush the surface to restore the aesthetic appearance and add your choice of Turf Infill to the lawn annually.
 Always use a synthetic brush and never a metal or wire bristled brush when performing this task.

 Installation of our Turf rolled flooring is very easy and typically done by our customers.
 Below are instructions for both outdoor and indoor installation of our rolled flooring.